 When circumstances require litigation, we will represent clients aggressively and will do our utmost to provide with the biggest bang for the buck.
 Moreover, many larger law firms have expressed their confidence in us by referring a significant number of litigated matters.

-In 2013, Jeff Grell represented a manufacturer of computer hardware that broadcasts a broadband internet signal from cellular telephone towers.
+Jeff Grell recently represented a manufacturer of computer hardware that broadcasts a broadband internet signal from cellular telephone towers.
 A recycler of computer hardware allegedly violated the client’s copyright in software imbedded on the hardware after the recyler purchased and resold the manufacturer’s used products.
 The parties resolved the matter mid-way through discovery.

 Jeff represented an attorney in Minnesota who was scammed by international con-artists who posed as clients.
 After the con-artist deposited a substantial settlement in the form of a cashier’s check in the attorney’s trust account, they instructed the attorney to wire the money overseas.
 The attorney wired the money after being assured by his bank that the check had cleared.
 The check later turned out to be a forgery.
 The attorney and his bank brought claims against each other for the funds that were lost.
 The matter was resolved after substantial discovery.